-- Managers and Supervisors are responsible for acts of sexual harassment in the workplace where the Managers and Supervisors know or should have known of the conduct, unless they can show that they took timely and appropriate corrective action.
+- Managers and Supervisors who are aware of the occurrence of sexual harassment, even if the occurrence is not directly within their line of supervision or responsibility, have the obligation to immediately and concurrently report the sexual harassment to the Department of Water Resource's (Department's) Office of Workforce Equality (OWE) and their Division/Office/Region/Field Division Manager.
+This reporting requirement also includes any occurrence that may appear to be sexual in nature. - Managers and Supervisors are responsible for acts of sexual harassment in the workplace where the Managers and Supervisors know or should have known of the conduct, unless they can show that they took timely and appropriate corrective action.
+Managers and Supervisors do not need to receive a complaint in order to take action.
 Ignorance of sexual harassment is not an acceptable defense for inaction of a Manager or Supervisor if, through reasonable care, they should have been aware of the harassment. - Managers and Supervisors may also be responsible for the acts of nonemployees with respect to sexual harassment of employees in the workplace, where the Managers and Supervisors know or should have known of the conduct and fail to take timely and appropriate corrective action.
-In reviewing these cases, the extent of the Managers' and Supervisors' control, and any other legal responsibility which they may have with respect to the conduct of such nonemployees, will be taken into consideration. - The employer may be held liable for unlawful sexual discrimination against other persons who are qualified for but denied the employment opportunity or benefit, where employment opportunities or benefits are granted to another employee because of the other employee's submission to the employer's sexual advances or requests for sexual favors. - Managers and Supervisors who are aware of the occurrence of sexual harassment, even if the occurrence is not directly within their line of supervision or responsibility, have the obligation to immediately and concurrently report the sexual harassment to the Department's Office of Workforce Equality (OWE) and their Division/Office/Region/Field Division Chief.
-This reporting requirement also includes any occurrence which may appear to be sexual in nature.
+In reviewing these cases, the extent of the Managers' and Supervisors' control, and any other legal responsibility which they may have with respect to the conduct of such nonemployees, will be taken into consideration. - The employer may be held liable for unlawful sexual discrimination against other persons who are qualified for but denied the employment opportunity or benefit, where employment opportunities or benefits are granted to another employee because of the other employee's submission to the employer's sexual advances or requests for sexual favors.